 Online Bachelor of Science in Biological Sciences – Genetics, Cell and Developmental Biology

-The online Bachelor of Science in biological sciences with a concentration in genetics, cell and developmental biology is a one-of-a-kind degree that combines the study of three essential areas of life science.
-Gaining a deep understanding of genetics, cells and developmental biology can prepare you for careers in medicine, biotechnology or medical research.
+Arizona State University’s online Bachelor of Science in biological sciences with a concentration in genetics, cell and developmental biology is a one-of-a-kind degree that combines the study of three essential areas of life science.
+You’ll gain a deep understanding of genetics, cells and developmental biology to prepare you for careers in medicine, biotechnology or medical research.

 Quick facts